DataBiosphere/toil/docs/running/server/wes.rst

 | GET /runs/{run_id}/status      | Get the status (overall state) of a workflow run.      |
 +--------------------------------+--------------------------------------------------------+

+When running the WES server with the ``docker-compose`` setup above, most endpoints (except ``GET /service-info``) will be protected with basic authentication.
+Make sure to set the **Authorization** header with the correct credentials when submitting or retrieving a workflow.

 .. _WESSubmitWorkflow:

 Submitting a Workflow